Language lead accreditation

 - Enhanced training courses offered as above: Leading on Language.

-- Language lead networks including signs and symbols networks all available across the County
+- Language lead networks and signs and symbols networks all available across the County

 - Buddying opportunities with existing language leads

-- Support and mentoring from local speech and language therapist (based in all Children’s Centres)
+- Support and mentoring from the local speech and language therapist (based in all Children’s Centres) and from the specialist teacher team

 Language leads should work towards completing the following documents which all support the development of the language lead role: